 Latest News & Events

-A Taste-Full Evening
+A Taste-Full Evening was a resounding success!

 ShopRite LPGA Classic awards a $25,000 grant to the Mercer Street Friends Food Bank for our child hunger programs.
 This funding will help close meals gaps and reduce food hardships for children who experience the pain and indignity of hunger.